grassLEE/grassLeeBlog/blog/2023/setting-up-reusable-templates/index.md

 # Setting Up Reusable Templates:

 ## Template Structure
 Most technical writing tasks rely on a set of formatting considerations that can often be tedious to setup, or at the very least time-consuming.
-That's where a template will save us invaluable time... along with future headaches, should we forget to follow the formatting requirements exactly.
+That's where a template will save us invaluable time and future headaches, should we forget to follow the formatting requirements exactly.

 In this article, I will walk you through the steps necessary to set up a reusable template using two popular writing tools: Microsoft Word and Google Docs.